voodoos/u31.fr/content/pages/about.md

 <section>

 ## Who ?
-My name is Ulysse Gérard and I am a (soon former) PhD student in computer science.
-My main research topics involve logic, proof-search, functional programming and language design.
+I am a (soon former) PhD student in computer science.
+My main research topics involve logic, proof-search, functional programming and language design. bla bla
 </section>
 <section>

 ## Why is this blog Naked ?
-And empty ?
 *The Naked Lunch* is a science-fiction surrealist novel written by William S.
 Burroughs.
 It was adapted by David Cronenberg in 1991.

-Not only a "code blog", I would like to share my perception of cinema via a series of short movie critics and other non-computer-related works such as paper folding.
+This is not only a "code blog", I would like it to be a personal place where I share programming tips along with others projects and discoveries.
+I will also try to transmit my perception of cinema via a series of short movie critics.

-It is new, and it is empty.
+Also, it is naked because it is empty, hopefully it won't last!
 </section>
 <section>